trixirt/linux-fpga/Documentation/fpga/xrt.rst

 fpga_bridge
 -----------

-Like the fpga_region, a fpga_bridge is created by walking the device tree of the parent group.
+Like the fpga_region, an fpga_bridge is created by walking the device tree of the parent group.
 The bridge is used for isolation between a parent and its child.